ALASKA 7 DAYS + Extensions

 Drive 8.6 miles.
 The road will end at the parking lot for the Nature Center.

-The Glacier Overlook Trail is a well maintained 2-mile trail which provides views of Exit Glacier.
+The Glacier Overlook Trail is a well-maintained 2-mile trail that provides views of Exit Glacier.
 Follow the trail to the Exit Glacier Overlook and view the glacier in the carved valley. <Trail map>

 Overnight: Seward.